vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/how-the-integration-protocol-between-vtex-and-antifraud-companies-works.md

 ### 1. Business partnership agreement

-To make your antifraud service available at VTEX, you must sign a partnership agreement that is specific to financial services covering the details of this subject and platform regulations.
+To make your anti-fraud service available at VTEX, you must sign a partnership agreement that is specific to financial services covering the details of this subject and platform regulations.
 If you do not have a partnership agreement yet but are interested in becoming a payment provider, contact our team through our [website](https://vtex.com/us-en/partner).

 ### 2. Access to a VTEX environment